Ares-Developers/Ares-docs/new/additionalarmortypesandverses.rst

 :[Warhead]Versus.magic.ForceFire= (boolean): Whether or not this warhead is allowed to be force-fired on the "magic" ArmorType.
-  Versus.*.ForceFire=
-:[Warhead]Versus.steel.Retaliate= (boolean): Whether or not this warhead is allowed to be used in retaliation against the "steel" ArmorType Versus.*.Retaliate= :[Warhead]Versus.clingfilm.PassiveAcquire= (boolean): Whether or not this warhead is allowed to be used to attack the "clingfilm" ArmorType automatically.
-Versus.*.PassiveAcquire=
+:[Warhead]Versus.steel.Retaliate= (boolean): Whether or not this warhead is allowed to be used in retaliation against the "steel" ArmorType.
+:[Warhead]Versus.clingfilm.PassiveAcquire= (boolean): Whether or not this warhead is allowed to be used to attack the "clingfilm" ArmorType automatically.

 Note Ares' correct spelling of "acquire".

-Warhead verses special behaviours can be decoupled from Verses (ForceFire/Retaliate/PassiveAcquire).
+.. index:: ArmorTypes; Warhead verses special behaviours can be decoupled from Verses (ForceFire/Retaliate/PassiveAcquire).

 .. versionadded:: 0.1